matteoavallone7/optimaLDN/README.md

 ```

 ### 5) Test
-To run the Recalculate Route test (while the app is running), open a new terminal and cd to the test directory:
+To run the Recalculate Route test (while the app is running), make sure to include the current ec2 public dns to connect to rabbitmq, then open a new terminal and cd to the test directory:
 ```
 cd test
 go run .